-Zwingli listened in silence to this charge, and in reply, after expressing his gratitude for the honor of a call to this important station, he proceeded to explain the course which he proposed to adopt.
-"The life of Christ," he said, "has been too long hidden from the people.
-I shall preach upon the whole of the Gospel of St. Matthew, ... drawing solely from the fountains of Scripture, sounding its depths, comparing one passage with another, and seeking for understanding by constant and earnest prayer.
-It is to God's glory, to the praise of His only Son, to the real salvation of souls, and to their edification in the true faith, that I shall consecrate my ministry."-Ibid., b.
-8, ch.
-6. Though some of the ecclesiastics disapproved his plan, and endeavored to dissuade him from it, Zwingli remained steadfast.
+Zwingle listened in silence to this charge, and in reply, after expressing his gratitude for the honor of a call to this important station, he proceeded to explain the course which he proposed to adopt.
+"The history of Jesus," he said, "has been too long kept out of the people's view.
+It is my purpose to lecture upon the whole of the Gospel according to St. Matthew, drawing from the fountains of Scripture alone, sounding all its depths, comparing text with text, and putting up earnest and unceasing prayers, that I may be permitted to discover what is the mind of the Holy Spirit.
+It is to the glory of God, to the praise of his only Son, to the salvation of souls, and their instruction in the true faith, that I desire to consecrate my ministry."
+Though some of the ecclesiastics disapproved his plan, and endeavored to dissuade him from it, Zwingle remained steadfast.
 He declared that he was about to introduce no new method, but the old method employed by the church in earlier and purer times.

 Already an interest had been awakened in the truths he taught; and the people flocked in great numbers to listen to his preaching.
 Many who had long since ceased to attend service were among his hearers.
-He began his ministry by opening the Gospels and reading and explaining to his hearers the inspired narrative of the life, teachings, and death of Christ.
-Here, as at Einsiedeln, he presented the word of God as the only infallible authority and the death of Christ as the only complete sacrifice.
-"It is to Christ," he said, "that I desire to lead you to Christ, the true source of salvation."-Ibid., b.
-8, ch.
-6. Around the preacher crowded the people of all classes, from statesmen and scholars to the artisan and the peasant.
+He began his ministry by opening the Gospels, and reading and explaining to his hearers the inspired narrative of the life, teachings, and death of Christ.
+Here, as at Einsiedeln, he presented the Word of God as the only infallible authority, and the death of Christ as the only complete sacrifice.
+"It is to Christ," he said, "that I wish to guide you,-to Christ, the true spring of salvation."
+Around the preacher crowded the people of all classes, from statesmen and scholars to the artisan and the peasant.
 With deep interest they listened to his words.
 He not only proclaimed the offer of a free salvation, but fearlessly rebuked the evils and corruptions of the times.
 Many returned from the cathedral praising God.
 "This man," they said, "is a preacher of the truth.
-He will be our Moses, to lead us forth from this Egyptian darkness."-Ibid., b.
-8, ch.
-6.
+He will be our Moses, to lead us forth from this Egyptian darkness."

 But though at first his labors were received with great enthusiasm, after a time opposition arose.
 The monks set themselves to hinder his work and condemn his teachings.
 Many assailed him with gibes and sneers; others resorted to insolence and threats.
-But Zwingli bore all with patience, saying: "If we desire to gain over the wicked to Jesus Christ, we must shut our eyes against many things."-Ibid., b.
-8, ch.
-6.
+But Zwingle bore all with patience, saying, "If we would win souls to Christ, we must learn to shut our eyes against many things that meet us in our way."

 About this time a new agency came in to advance the work of reform.
-One Lucian was sent to Zurich with some of Luther's writings, by a friend of the reformed faith at Basel, who suggested that the sale of these books might be a powerful means of scattering the light.
-"Ascertain," he wrote to Zwingli, "whether this man possesses sufficient prudence and skill; if so, let him carry from city to city, from town to town, from village to village, and even from house to house, among the Swiss, the works of Luther, and especially his exposition of the Lord's Prayer written for the laity.
-The more they are known, the more purchasers they will find."-Ibid., b.
-8, ch.
-6. Thus the light found entrance.
+One Lucian was sent to Zurich with some of Luther's writings by a friend of the reformed faith at Basel, who suggested that the sale of these books might be a powerful means of scattering the light.
+"Ascertain," he wrote to Zwingle, "whether this Lucian possesses a sufficient share of discretion and address; if it shall appear that he does, let him go from city to city, from town to town, from village to village, nay, from house to house, all over Switzerland, carrying with him the writings of Luther, and especially the exposition of the Lord's prayer written for the laity.
+The more it is known, the more purchasers will it find."
+Thus the light found entrance.